hicode002/studentpad-hack/docs/how_to_hack.md

 First ,we need to enter vcom download mode and try to interact with the port and upload a full-function fastboot.

-Then ,we need to backup origin os via this fasrtboot.
+Then ,we need to backup origin os via this fastboot.

 Then ,we need to rewrite nvme partition to rewrite the SHA256 of the unlock code and FBLOCK state.